jt1000/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 Remote files can also use Go templating.
 :::

+#### Can I migrate the pipeline from a migrated repo, if the old repo where the pipeline was defined is locked and you can't make commits?

+Yes, you can use the clone feature in the pipeline view from your existing pipeline and clone to a new GitHub connector and path.

 #### Do you support Go templating for Kubernetes manifests?

 Yes. you can use [Go templating](https://godoc.org/text/template) and Harness built-in variables in combination in your **Manifests** files.